zzhaozeng/daily-arXiv-ai-enhanced/README.md

 8. You can manually click **Run workflow** to test if it works well (it may take about one hour).
 By default, this action will automatically run every day.
 You can modify it in `.github/workflows/run.yml`

 # To-do list
-- [x] Replace markdown with GitHub pages front-end.
+- [x] Feature: Replace markdown with GitHub pages front-end.
 - [ ] Bugfix: In the statistics page, the number of papers for a keyword is not correct.
+- [ ] Bugfix: In the date picker, the date and week do not correspond.
+- [ ] Feature: Extract keywords with DeepSeek.
 - [ ] Update instructions for fork users about how to use GitHub Pages.

 # Contributors